Today, we’re going to be talking about some of the best max cushion running shoes for men and women.

 The question is “does it still count as a max cushion running shoe because they’ve trimmed down the amount of Boost in that midsole?”

-In fact, there’s a lot of shoes that I would consider as daily trainers that have much more stack height than this shoe does in the forefoot, but it is 100% Boost in the midsole of this shoe.
+In fact, there’s a lot of shoes that I would consider as everyday trainers that have much more stack height than this shoe does in the forefoot, but it is 100% Boost in the midsole of this shoe.

 So, it does still give you some of that max cushion feeling.
 In terms of the heel, Adidas basically did almost a direct upper swap from the Solar Boost 19 of last year.